Xzandyaxiz/Svim/README.md

 # Svim
 Svim (Super vim) is a terminal based text editor similar to vim.

-Currently only supports gnu/linux based systems.
+Currently only supports systems based on gnu/linux.